 |

-Dos Vientos is a new community with construction starting in the late 1990's.
+Dos Vientos is a newer community with construction starting in the late 1990's.
 In the early years of the first decade of the 21st century, new trails began to appear.
 Those trails are mapped here.

 For the most part, singletracks are newly constructed to modern multiuse standards.
 The tread is firm, smooth and wide.
 The trails are not overgrown.
 However, they are hilly in sections.
 Typically there's a bit of a climb from the trailhead to the major part of the trail that mostly follows the contour, then a descent at the end to get back to the street level.

-There is somewhat of a maze of Edison and connecting dirt roads on the east side of Dos Vientos.
+There is somewhat of a maze of Edison and connecting dirt roads on the west side of Dos Vientos.
 Like the singletracks, the tread is firm and fairly smooth, and also they're somewhat hilly.

 Overview map of Dos Vientos, Dos Vientos North (north of Borchard Rd)